Menu

 David Hammer

 David Hammer is an award-winning investigative reporter at WWL-TV, the CBS station in New Orleans.
-He has won five Suncoast Regional Emmy Awards in the last seven years, including three Emmys for environmental reporting, one for investigative reporting and one for religion news.
+He has won five Suncoast Regional Emmy Awards in the last eight years, including three Emmys for environmental reporting, one for investigative reporting and one for religion news.
 Hammer also won a national Scripps Howard Award and an international beat reporting award from the Society of Environmental Journalists for uncovering the key engineering decisions that led to the BP oil disaster in 2010.

 As a seventh-generation New Orleanian, Hammer’s mission is to help improve his community by holding area leaders accountable.
 His investigations have helped land several local politicians and businessmen in prison, including New Orleans’ mayor during Hurricane Katrina, Ray Nagin, and exposed millions of dollars wasted by government agencies in hurricane recovery programs, coastal restoration projects and the city’s outdated drainage system, to name a few.